 Jonathan has written the libretti for four operas and enjoys bringing his musical understanding to collaborations with composers.

-He has also written a children’s book about a cat starting a feline orchestra (currently seeking publication) and is finalising a script for a graphic novel about a composer with a phobia over writing his fated ninth symphony.
+He has also written a children’s book about a cat starting a feline orchestra (currently seeking publication) and a script for a graphic novella about a composer with a phobia over writing his fated ninth symphony.
+Albert’s Ninth features the stunning artwork of cartoonist Brick.
+Previews here.

 August 2014 saw the premiere of ‘Some See Us’ in the BBC Proms in the Royal Albert Hall, televised by the BBC on December 25th 2014.
 This was a commission for the War Horse Prom which was Jonathan’s second collaboration with Olivier award-winning composer, Adrian Sutton and director Melly Still: